-To determine the exact components of your soil, you can do any of the following three things:
+To determine the exact components of your soil, you can do the following:

 You can purchase a soil test kit at many retail garden centers and do the testing yourself